OxWearables/cardiac-prep/README.md

 * **Top-Level Files**: An aggregated `df_info_summary.csv.gz` for all participants and summary plots (`.png`) for the entire dataset.

 ## A Note on HRV Normalisation
-This pipeline uses the natural logarithm of RMSSD ($ln(RMSSD)$) to calculate a normalised HRV value.
+This pipeline uses the natural logarithm of RMSSD to calculate a normalised HRV value.
 This is a standard statistical method that removes the mathematical influence of a person's average heart rate, allowing for fairer comparisons.
 For a detailed explanation, see this article by Marco Altini:
 * [**Should we normalize HRV by heart rate?**](https://marcoaltini.substack.com/p/should-we-normalize-hrv-by-heart)

 ## Authors